RESEARCHERS

 Springer

-• In the transformative agreement with Springer, the UPC initially has 52 APCs for 2025.
-APCs can be ordered.
+• In the transformative agreement with Springer, the high-performance UPC initially has 54 APCs for 2026.

 You can consult the following resources: